davetron5000/ruby-style/README.md

   minors = Customer.where('age < ?',18)
 end

-# Here we a very long method that, even though it should be refactored,
+# Here we have a very long method that, even though it should be refactored,
 # isn't, so we use a more verbose variable name to keep things clear 50 lines in.
 def other_routine
   # tons of code